 You should understand that overcoming a legal high addiction is a slow and methodical process that takes time.
 You did not develop your addiction overnight; you will not be able to conquer it overnight.
 But with medical treatment and the right kind of support, you can go on to enjoy a substance-free life.

 In closing, we want to make it clear what could happen if you decide not to seek treatment for legal high addiction.
-First, let’s discuss the potential legal problems.
-The new legislation just implemented could mean a prison term of up to seven years if you are caught with legal high substances and the authorities have a suspicion that you intended to give them to someone else.
-If you were found to be a dealer or manufacturer, you could be looking at a longer jail term.
+First, let us discuss the potential legal problems.
+The legislation implemented in 2016 could mean a prison term of up to seven years if you are caught with legal high substances and the authorities have any suspicion that you intended to give them to someone else.
+If you were found to be a dealer or manufacturer, you could be looking at a much longer jail term.